 Additional editorial credits for Sailor include the covers of Avenue, Daily Front Row, and Bella as well as fashion stories in Seventeen, Town & Country, Beach Magazine, New York Post and a Marie Claire special issue with Fabricio Ferri.
 Sailor also made her runway debut in Milan walking for Dolce&Gabbana during the spring 2018 season.
 A burgeoning talent across the board, Sailor has served as a presenter at the CFDA Awards and appeared on several talk shows including The Today Show, Nightline and The View.

-As a young philanthropist and humanitarian activist, Cook is actively involved with UNICEF, as well as Stop Rhino Poaching, and Smile Train, an international children's charity with a sustainable approach to cleft lip and palate solutions.
+As a young philanthropist and humanitarian activist, Sailor is actively involved with UNICEF, Stop Rhino Poaching, and Smile Train, an international children's charity with a sustainable approach to cleft lip and palate solutions.

 Outside of fashion, Sailor aspires to contribute to a National Geographic as a photojournalist.
 She would also love to explore a career in film.
 She is currently enrolled full-time at Parsons School of Design.